 Visit a cave city that used to host 20,000 people!

-A town built into the rocks in the far East, Uplistsikhe is one of the oldest settlements in Georgia.
+A town built into the rocks in the far East, Uplistsikhe is one of the oldest settlements in Europe and in the world.
 It covers an area of eight hectares of narrow underground streets, caves, and interconnecting passages.
 The most fascinating part about this cave city is that at one point it was home to more than 20,000 people.

 Visit the village where wine was introduced to the world

 Talking about unique things to do in Georgia, we simply have to mention Georgian wine and winemaking history.
 Several archeological findings state that the world’s first wine was produced in a Neolithic village, 30 km south of Tbilisi.
 A few years ago, researchers from the University of Toronto, discovered pottery fragments which were more than 8,000 years old in Gadachrili and Shulaveris.
 This means that this popular drink we all love today was first created in Georgia.
 This traditional Georgian method of winemaking in a clay jar (Qvevri) is a part of UNESCO’s intangible cultural heritage of humanity list.